knightss27/grafana-network-weathermap/README.md

 This plugin brings customizeable and modern looking network weathermaps to Grafana.
 The design remains similar to the well known [PHP Network Weathermap](https://www.network-weathermap.com/), while allowing for interoperability with Grafana and easy customization.

-[**Link to the WIKI!**](https://grafana-weathermap.seth.cx/) or [download the latest version.](https://github.com/knightss27/grafana-network-weathermap/releases/latest/).
+[**Link to the WIKI!**](https://grafana-weathermap.seth.cx/) or [install the latest version](https://grafana.com/grafana/plugins/knightss27-weathermap-panel/).
 There are a lot of customization options for the weathermap, so it's recommended that you read over the wiki (at least at a glance) to best understand how to use it!

-You can install the current version from [their website](https://grafana.com/grafana/plugins/knightss27-weathermap-panel/) directly.
+You can also download the latest version from [Github](https://github.com/knightss27/grafana-network-weathermap/releases/latest/) directly.

 ![Example Image 1](https://raw.githubusercontent.com/knightss27/grafana-network-weathermap/main/src/img/general-example.svg)